 Get a better cooling system if you feel the fans installed on your PC are not doing a good job.
 To improve the cooling system, you can either install more fans or you can install a liquid cooler.
 A liquid cooler can do a better job of keeping your components cool, and it will prevent them from overheating better than the fans in the computer case.
 You can check out our article on ‘how to install a liquid CPU cooler?’

 Give Your System A Restore

-If nothing works at all, it might be a good time to give your system a much-needed restoration.
+If nothing works at all, it might be a good time to reset your PC.
 It is a good old method that can help fix many unspotted issues that might be causing your PC to restart mid-gaming.
 Remember that a system restore removes all the content you have downloaded/installed on your PC.
 It would be best to save all your data on a USB drive to prevent it from being erased.
 Here’s how you can do a system restore

 - Press on the Windows icon + R.